octopus-sensing/octopus-sensing/docs/tutorial.md

 In this tutorial, we'll show how to design a simple scenario with octopus-sensing step by step.

 The example scenario is the most common in emotion recognition research in affective computing.
-In this scenario, firstly, a stimulus like a video or an image is used to stimulate emotion in humans.
-Simultaneously, several sensors, including behavioral and physiological sensors, record data.
-Finally, using a self-report questionnaire, the human feelings will be recorded.
-These steps could be repeated several times.
-Main challenges of designing these scenarios are recording data from different sources synchronously, monitoring data for inspection detection in real-time, and offline data visualization and processing.
+In this scenario, we learn how to record data from different sources synchronously when an event happen, and stop data recording by finishing the event.

-#### By designing this scenario, we learn how to:
+#### By designing these examples, we learn how to:

 1. Use various kinds of stimuli in octopus-sensing.
 2. Record data from various sources synchronously in python.